-Note: Chrome won’t allow an older version to be installed over a newer version.
-Any MSI of Chrome needs to be newer than the version already deployed (for example, Chrome 62 can’t overwrite Chrome 63).
+Note: Chrome browser doesn't allow an older version to be installed over a newer version.
+Chrome browser MSI being installed should be newer than the version already deployed.
+For example, Chrome browser version 62 can’t overwrite version 63.

 Step 1: Push the MSI package

 There are several ways .msi files can be distributed to managed Windows computers, including: